-Peanuts are still hot when they come out of the heat.
+Peanuts are still hot when they come out of the oven.
 Remove them from the oven tray.
 Allow them to cool a little bit & then grind.
 What happens is your peanuts are hot & grinding them will make the jar untouchable.
 It will be super hot to handle.
 Thus, cool down peanuts a little bit & then grind them.

-5 Stages of Grinding Peanuts
+The 5 Stages of Grinding Peanuts

 When you start grinding peanuts, you will see four different textures.
 These are four stages, from peanuts to peanut butter.

 The first stage is crumbs.
 The grinder will stop once the peanuts become small crumbs and stick on the side walls.
 Next, scrape the sidewalls using a spatula & grind again.